jacobxperez/rams/CONTRIBUTING.md

 ## Design Philosophy

-Perhaps the most famous quote from Dieter Rams "Good design is as little design as possible" meaning that by removing the unnecessary the essential comes to the forefront.
+Perhaps the most famous quote from Dieter Rams "**Good design is as little design as possible**" meaning that by removing the unnecessary the essential comes to the forefront.
 The product becomes useful, understandable, easy to use, and long-lasting.

 ## Design Principles